-Our Group considers that the current business environment for the short-to-medium term continues to be challenging with the new wave of COVID infection caused by the Omicron variant.
-The Group's performance is likely to be affected by the negative business sentiment due to the ongoing global outbreak of the coronavirus epidemic, the delay of customer projects due to COVID lockdown or customers' work from home policy, the uncertain global economy due to the continuing US-China tensions, the prolonged shipment schedules of various IT hardware due to global component shortage, the slowed global supply chain due to China's COVID-19 lockdowns, the contraction in China's economy, and the global economic pressure of increasing inflation.
-These factors might have a negative impact on our business volume, delay our products and services delivery, and exert pressure on our pricing terms and hence on our profit margin and profitability.
-Given the level of uncertainty on the duration of the economic crisis and the shape of recovery, there is a wide range of possible outcomes for the year.
+Our Group considers that the current business environment for the short-to-medium term consists of mixed business sentiment, which will likely affect the Group's performance.
+While the economy of many countries is recovering gradually from the coronavirus epidemic, other factors such as the uncertain global economy due to the continuing US-China tensions, the increasing inflation and interest rates, the increasing probability of a recession in the United States, and the talent shortage in many countries, might have a negative impact on our business volume, delay our products and services delivery, and exert pressure on our pricing terms and hence on our profit margin and profitability.
+Given the level of uncertainty on the economic crisis and the shape of recovery, there is a wide range of possible outcomes for the year.

-Our Group dynamically adjusts our business prioritization plans for the short-to-medium term to reflect the shift in current customer demand and capture new business opportunities that help our customers navigate their challenges.
+Our Group dynamically adjusts our business prioritisation plans for the short-to-medium term to reflect the shift in current customer demand and capture new business opportunities that help our customers navigate their challenges.

-Regarding our IT infrastructure solutions business, we believe that enterprises and institutions will continue to adopt digital transformation to enhance operational efficiency and create digital business models by digitalizing or doing business online.
+Regarding our IT infrastructure solutions business, we believe that enterprises and institutions will continue to adopt digital transformation to enhance operational efficiency, make better use of their data for business analytic and decision making, and create digital business models by digitalising or doing business online.
 Therefore, we continue to strengthen our product portfolio and support resources to provide our customers with the best-valued solutions and services.
-We remain focused on our long-term plan to drive strategic development and growth in three key business opportunities, namely:
+We remain focused on our long- term plan to drive strategic development and growth in three key business opportunities, namely:

 - (i) Hybrid Cloud, Multi-Cloud & "as-a-Service"

-- (ii) Container Technology & DevOps
+- (ii) Cyber Security

-- (iii) Cyber Security
+- (iii) Data & Application Solutions